 Can I apply for a social security number after I’m approved for work authorization?

 Yes, you can apply for a social security number after being approved for work authorization at your local social security office.
 See the following page to locate a social security office: Social Security Office Locator.
+You can now also apply for a social security card on the work authorization application.

 How do I know if my card is valid for advance parole travel as well as work authorization?